davegoblue/TestRenderKnitr/mainProject_003.md

 ```
 ## [1] "Median steps per day is: 10395"
 ```

+*Note that 8 days with only NA are treated as 0 steps for this mean and median*

  na.rm=TRUE | Mean   | Median
 ------------|--------|--------
 Daily Steps | 9,354  | 10,395